zhaoshenzhai/mathwiki/Notes/Basic properties of vector spaces.md

 ```

-_Proof_.
-Note that the first two hold more generally in modules, so it suffices to prove the rest.
+<i>Proof.</i> Note that the first two hold more generally in modules, so it suffices to prove the rest.
 * (Integral domain): Consider the equation $\alpha v=0_V$.
 If $\alpha=0$, there is nothing to show.
 Assume $\alpha\neq0$ and observe that
 $$\begin{equation}
     v=1v=\l(\alpha^{-1}\alpha\r)v=\alpha^{-1}\l(\alpha v\r)=\alpha^{-1}0_V=0_V.